bulletmark/pipxu/README.md

 virtual environment on your system.
 The package and it's dependencies are thus insulated from other applications, and from the system Python.
-It create links to the application's executables in a common directory, which you add to your [PATH][path].
+It create links to the application's executables in a common directory, which you have in your [PATH][path].
 Packages are typically sourced from [PyPI][pypi], the Python Package Index.

 [`pipxu`][pipxu] is a re-implementation of most of the functionality of